trunghieud/loops-project/README.md

-# Basic Project
+# Loops-Project

-*Structure for creating a Basic project.*
+*Structure for creating a basic loop project.*

 **Java 7**